Define a solid foundation for the digital transformation of the front end of your business.

 40% of manufacturers say data silos are a barrier to measuring marketing performance.

-With touchpoints trapped in different systems, there’s no unified view of the account.
-And no way to tie the contract back to the spend that sparked it.
+With touchpoints scattered across systems, there’s no unified view of the account.
+And no way to trace the contract back to the spend that sparked it.

-When finance asks, “Show me the ROI”, you’re left with dashboards full of metrics but no provable line to revenue, just activity without accountability or measurable marketing performance.
+So when finance asks, “Show me the ROI”, you’re left with dashboards full of metrics but no provable line to revenue.

 Infographic-1 (5)